 Arrangements for safe access and egress will need to be demonstrated for the 1% AEP fluvial and rainfall events with an appropriate allowance for climate change, using the depth, velocity, and hazard outputs.
 Should built development be proposed within the 1% AEP fluvial or surface water flood extents with an appropriate allowance for climate change, careful consideration will need to be given to flood resistance and resilience measures, including ideally raising finished floor levels to a minimum of 300mm above the 1% AEP design flood level.
 Construction materials that have low permeability up to at least the same height as finished floor levels should also be used.
 Provisions for safe access and egress should not impact on surface water flow routes or contribute to loss of floodplain storage.
-Consideration should be given to the siting of access points with respect to areas of surface water flood risk.
-Flood resilience and resistance measures should be implemented where appropriate during the construction phase, e.g. raising of floor levels and use of boundary walls.
+Consideration should be given to the siting of access points with respect to areas of surface water flood resistance measures should be implemented where appropriate during the construction phase, e.g. raising of floor levels and use of boundary walls.
 These measures should be quantified as part of a site-specific FRA, including a drainage strategy, so runoff magnitudes from the development are not increased by development across any ephemeral surface water flow routes.
 A drainage strategy should help inform site layout and design to ensure runoff rates are as close as possible to pre-development rates.
-Key messages events, at risk of as being at risk fr proceed if: to be at significant risk of surface water flooding during the 1% and 0.1% AEP flooding in the Flood Map for Planning Flood Zone 3 and Flood Zone 2, as well rom fluvial flooding from the River Anker.
-The development may be able to ent is steered away from areas of the site which lie within the 1% AEP modelled A carefully considered and integrated flood resilient and sustainable drainage design is put forward, with development to be steered away from the areas identified to be at risk of surface water flooding within the site.
-A site-specific Flood Risk Assessment, including fluvial and surface water modelling, demonstrates that site users will be safe in the 1% AEP fluvial and surface water events, including an allowance for climate change.
-Safe access and egress can be demonstrated in the 1% AEP plus 40% climate change surface water event and the 1% AEP plus 22% climate change fluvial event.
-A site-specific FRA demonstrates that development of the site does not increase the risk of surface water flooding on the site and to neighbouring properties. • If flood mitigation measures are implemented then they are tested to ensure that they will not displace water elsewhere (for example, if land is raised to permit development on one area, compensatory flood storage will be required in another).
-Mapping Informati ion The key datasets used to make planning recommendations for this site were the River Anker portion of the WCC Nuneaton 2023 hydraulic model and the Environment Agency's Risk of Flooding from Surface Water maps.
+Key messages The site is shown to be at significant risk of surface water flooding during the 1% and 0.1% AEP events, at risk of flooding in the Flood Map for Planning Flood Zone 3 and Flood Zone 2, as well as being at risk from fluvial flooding from the River Anker.
+The development may be able to proceed if: fluvial event. • A carefully forward, w surface wa is put integrated flood resilient and sustainable drainage design is put with development to be steered away from the areas identified to be at risk of ater flooding within the site.
+A site-spec demonstration including a cific Flood Risk Assessment, including fluvial and surface water modelling, ates that site users will be safe in the 1% AEP fluvial and surface water events, an allowance for climate change.
+Safe acces surface wa is and egress can be demonstrated in the 1% AEP plus 40% climate change ater event and the 1% AEP plus 22% climate change fluvial event.
+A site-spec surface wa cific FRA demonstrates that development of the site does not increase the risk of ater flooding on the site and to neighbouring properties. • If flood mi not displac area, com tigation measures are implemented then they are tested to ensure that they will be water elsewhere (for example, if land is raised to permit development on one pensatory flood storage will be required in another).
+Mapping Information The key datasets used to make planning recommendations for this site were the River Anker portion of the WCC Nuneaton 2023 hydraulic model and the Environment Agency's Risk of Flooding from Surface Water maps.
 More details regarding data used for this assessment can be found below.
-Flood Zones Flood Zones 1, 2 and 3 are from the EA's Flood Map for Planning.
-Climate change For the purposes of this study, the River Anker portion of the 2023 WCC Nuneaton hydraulic model's 3.3%, 1% and 0.1% AEP defended scenarios were uplifted with the latest climate change allowances to indicate the impacts of climate change on fluvial flood risk.
+Flood Zones Flood Zones 1, 2 and 3 are from the EA's Flood Map for Planning. climate change For the purposes of this study, the River Anker portion of the 2023 WCC Nuneaton hydraulic model's 3.3%, 1% and 0.1% AEP defended scenarios were uplifted with the latest climate change allowances to indicate the impacts of climate change on fluvial flood risk.